backend-development/backend-development-textbook/source/security.md

 Rails offers a lot of security features.
 But all those clever features **cannot save you from yourself**.

-In the example app all the passwords are displayed on "/users".
+In the example below, all the passwords are displayed on "/users".
 If you as a programmer decide to do that, no framework can prevent it!

 ![](images/security-password-shown.png)